OfficeDev/open-xml-docs/docs/how-to-move-a-paragraph-from-one-presentation-to-another.md

 ## How the Sample Code Works

-The code in this topic consists of two methods, <span class="keyword">MoveParagraphToPresentation</span> and <span class="keyword">GetFirstSlide</span>.
+The code in this topic consists of two methods, **MoveParagraphToPresentation** and **GetFirstSlide**.
 The first method takes two string
 parameters: one that represents the source file, which contains the paragraph to move, and one that represents the target file, to which the paragraph is moved.
 The method opens both presentation files and then calls the **GetFirstSlide** method to get the first slide in each file.
-It then gets the first <span class="keyword">TextBody</span> shape in each slide and the first paragraph in the source shape.
+It then gets the first **TextBody** shape in each slide and the first paragraph in the source shape.
 It performs a **deep clone** of the source paragraph, copying not only the source **Paragraph** object itself, but also everything contained in that object, including its text.
 It then inserts the cloned